MontyMole98/NintendoSwitchControlLibrary/README.md

 Since this is a standalone library, there is no need to load separate libraries such as ArduinoSTL or [SwitchControlLibrary](https://github.com/celclow/SwitchControlLibrary).

 **SwitchControlLibrary cannot be used simultaneously with this because of conflicts with said program.** However, since NintendoSwitchControlLibrary inherits commands from SwitchControlLibrary (v2), it is possible to use commands from SwitchControlLibrary as well.
-(Because we aren't using ArduinoSTL, only the D-Pad commands work a little differently, but they can be used in basically the same way.)
+(Because we aren't using ArduinoSTL, the D-Pad commands work a little differently, but they can be used in basically the same way.)

 ## ⌨️ List of commands

-### button
+### Button

 - Command to press a button (also supports consecutive presses)